-Pursuant to the Charter School contract with the School District, the District withholds an administrative fee of 5% (or 2% for high performing schools) of the qualifying revenues of the School.
-For the year ended June 30, 2022, administrative fees withheld by the School District totaled \$88,646.
+Pursuant to the Charter School contract with the School District, the District withholds an administrative fee of 5% of the qualifying revenues of the School.
+For the year ended June 30, 2023, administrative fees withheld by the School District totaled \$87,031.